 Time-based Blind SQLi

-TIme-based Blind SQLi queries the system to perform time-intensive operations.
+Time-based Blind SQLi queries the system to perform time-intensive operations.
 A typical time-intensive operation that can be used for a Time-based Blind SQLi is the sleep() operation.
 An attacker can send a query to the database to sleep for a certain period, and if the web application delays its response by that period, it is vulnerable.

 Example of a Time-based Blind SQLi

-Consider again a situation where you have taken some precautions to prevent outputs from query results to the database or database errors.
+Consider a situation where you have taken some precautions to prevent outputs from query results to the database or database errors.
 In order to gather reconnaissance about your database, the attacker can attempt to affect the database with the SLEEP() function.

 If the database has a slow response, this means the query was executed successfully and that the attacker is able to execute SQL queries on the database.
 From there, the attacker can use other Blind SQL injection techniques to gather additional information about the database.